 I made my garland while in a waiting room last week when I took my dad for scans and tests.
 It was so easy to make that even your kids could make their own.

-Most garlands sold are 9ft, but since you are making your own, you can make it one long chain or make separate chains of various lengths to place on your tree.
-A short one to go around the top of the tree, the longest to go around the bottom or widest part.
+Most garlands sold in stores are 9ft, but since you are making your own, you can make it one long chain or make separate chains of various lengths to place on your tree.
+A short one to go around the top of the tree, the longest to go around the bottom or widest part of a Christmas tree.

 - Chenille pipe cleaners – for the 7 ft. tall tree, I used 4 packs that = 100 pipe cleaners